node-gradle/gradle-node-plugin/README.md

 [![License](https://img.shields.io/github/license/node-gradle/gradle-node-plugin.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 ![Version](https://img.shields.io/badge/Version-2.2.0-orange.svg)

-This plugin enabled you to use a lot of [NodeJS](https://nodejs.org)-based technologies as part of your build without having NodeJS installed locally on your system.
+This plugin enables you to use a lot of [NodeJS](https://nodejs.org)-based technologies as part of your build without having NodeJS installed locally on your system.
 It integrates the following NodeJS-based system with Gradle: